bluehat/air/air_notes.md

  * You can buy window and patio door plastic insulation which can function as the sheets to cover vents, windows, and extra doors.

 ## Face Protection
 The typical safety standards for wildfire is n95- n100 or P95-p100.
 The difference between P and N is that P is also oil resistant.
 Notice this only filters out particles and not gasses like CO, or CO2.
 The problem with the cheaper masks is you need good face contact.
-P95 masks are strictly better than N95 masks except harder to breathe in casually.
+P95 masks are strictly better than N95 masks though, depending on the mask, sometimes harder to breathe in casually.
 Facial hair will hurt the fit of your mask, so if that matters, shave.

 [N95](https://www3.epa.gov/airnow/smoke_fires/reduce-your-smoke-exposure.pdf) or [P100](https://www3.epa.gov/airnow/smoke_fires/respiratory-protection-508.pdf) is what is suggested by the EPA.